 Google created five tabs with labels that correspond to the most common categories of emails.
 It all happens thanks to a proprietary algorithm that identifies which category an incoming message belongs and automatically assigns that message to the appropriate category.
 Users who have tabs enabled will then see those messages collected under the corresponding tab.

-So tabs are all fine and great for the recipients, but most senders would say they’re not so fine and great.
+Gmail’s promotions tab is all fine and great for the recipients, but most senders would say they’re not so fine and great.
 As a business, you want your message to get to the inbox.

 Well, the good news is that if you land in any of these tabs you actually did make it to the inbox.

 Gmail’s tabs are simply the inbox broken down into categories.
 And that’s a lot better than getting blacklisted.
-So, before you start fretting about your emails ending up in the Gmail promotions tab, take a minute to celebrate making it to the inbox.
+So, before you start fretting about your emails ending up in the Gmail promotions folder, take a minute to celebrate making it to the inbox.

 There are some legit benefits to Gmail’s tabs.
 For one, ReturnPath found that these tabs actually improved deliverability (messages making it to the inbox vs the spam/junk/bulk folder), increased open rates, and reduced the number of spam complaints.

 Since these emails are categorized, they’re not fighting for space with different types of emails.
 So when people are in the mood to shop and looking for deals, they know to go directly to the Promotions tab.
-This means recipients are more likely to open your message at a time when they’re interested in that type of message.
+This means Gmail users are more likely to open your message at a time when they’re interested in that type of message.

 We know Gmail categorizes messages based on an algorithm, and we know that the tabs aren’t all that bad for senders.
 But if you’re like every human ever, you’re probably thinking, “how can I beat the system?”